node-red/node-red-node-test-helper/README.md

 Loads a flow then starts the flow.
 This function has the following arguments:

 * testNode: (object|array of objects) Module object of a node to be tested returned by require function.
 This node will be registered, and can be used in testFlows.
-* testFlows: (array of objects) Flow data to test a node.
-If you want to use the flow data exported from Node-RED editor, need to covert it to JavaScript object using JSON.parse().
+* testFlow: (array of objects) Flow data to test a node.
+If you want to use flow data exported from Node-RED editor, export the flow to the clipboard and paste the content into your test scripts.
 * testCredentials: (object) Optional node credentials.
 * cb: (function) Function to call back when testFlows has been started.